Opportunities and Emerging Trends

 The presentation of results and panel discussion, moderated by Bentall Kennedy executive vice president Douglas Poutasse, followed a media presentation on Wednesday during which Miller, Blank and DiRocco pointed out some key findings of the study.
 Among them: “Don’t let the availability of capital cloud judgments” and “when there’s too much capital, there are always issues.”
-Perhaps most important, “recovery is slow.”
+Perhaps most importantly, “recovery is slow.”
 Blank noted that while real estate looks like a good play because of its classic spreads over Treasuries, fundamentals could start to react to the difficult economy, leading to stagnating rents.
 And the study authors agreed that transaction activity will remain restrained, as prices and values get ahead of themselves and ahead of leasing and rental rates.

-Even the relatively solid apartment market is seeing “very rich” pricing, Blank noted, and developers are having to compete with older properties.
+Even the relatively solid apartment market is seeing “very rich” pricing, Blank noted, and developers have to compete with older properties.
 Meanwhile, respondents expect a continued shortage of capital to finance the deals that do surface, with the CMBS market still slow to return, banks still focused on their “extend and pretend” practice and insurance companies sticking to high-profile deals and markets.

-Warned Blank: Investors would be wise to follow the money, and when it looks out of control—retreat.
+Warned Blank: Investors would be wise to follow the money, and when it looks out of control, retreat.

 REITs are currently in the strongest position relative to other investors, pension funds will be disappointed as they strive to achieve necessary asset allocations and foreign investors are finding the United States favorable to their own backyards.